TokenBender/playtorch/README.md

-# Welcome to the NumPy and PyTorch Journey!
+# PlayTorch - Learning PyTorch and NumPy

-Embark on a thrilling adventure through the world of numerical computations and deep learning with our comprehensive tutorials on **NumPy** and **PyTorch**.
-Whether you're a novice seeking to grasp the fundamentals or an adept looking to master advanced techniques, this repository is your gateway to honing your skills in these pivotal libraries.
+Welcome to PlayTorch!
+This repository is designed to help you learn PyTorch and NumPy through simple and straightforward tutorials.
+Whether you're new to these libraries or looking to deepen your understanding, you'll find resources here to suit your needs.

 ## Table of Contents